joakim/kay/README.md

     print "argument is {argument}"

-    -- the receiver of a message does not have to be referenced with `$` argument if true -> print "It is true"
+    -- the receiver of a message does not have to be referenced with `$` argument if true -> { print "It is true" }
 }

--- cells have closure
+-- cells have lexical scope
 enclosed: {
     local: 42
     nested: {